Skip to content

 Understanding Acne: Types, Causes & the Best Actives for Clearer Skin

-Acne: It’s one of the most common skin concerns globally — affecting teenagers, adults, and even those well into their 40s.
-Yet, it remains one of the most misunderstood.
-At Juicy Chemistry, where science meets the soul of organic skincare, we're breaking down everything you need to know about acne — what it is, why it happens, and how the right actives, used mindfully, can help you achieve clearer skin without compromising your skin barrier.
+Acne stands as one of the most widespread skin concerns globally, affecting teenagers, adults, and even those in their 40s.
+Despite its prevalence, it is frequently misinterpreted.
+At Juicy Chemistry, where the principles of science meet the essence of organic skincare, we aim to clarify everything you should know about acne — its definition, causes, and how the right active ingredients, when applied thoughtfully, can assist you in achieving clearer skin while maintaining your skin barrier.

 What Is Acne?

-Acne is a chronic inflammatory skin condition that occurs when hair follicles become clogged with oil (sebum) and dead skin cells.
-It can manifest as:
+Acne is a chronic inflammatory skin condition that occurs when hair follicles become blocked with oil (sebum) and dead skin cells.
+It can manifest in various forms:

 • Whiteheads